ReiwuKleiwu/DiscordDeletePrivateMessages/README.md

 # DiscordDeletePrivateMessages
-A small program which automatically deletes all of your chat messages, sent into a certain private chat on Discord.
+A small program which automatically deletes all of your chat messages, sent into a given private chat on Discord.

 # Installation
 - Make sure you have Node.js installed.